Earth-folk Craft Mentorship

 This mentorship is for those who:

-- Feel called toward craft as a way of life, not just a skill
+• Feel called toward craft as a way of life

-- Long for consistency, depth, and relational learning
+• Long for consistency, depth, discovery, sacred space

-- Want to be in community with others who value slowness, presence, and meaning
+• Want to be in community with others who value slowness, presence, earth based practice

 The Deeper Thread